sqlpage/SQLPage/examples/using react and other custom scripts and styles/README.md

 # Custom javascript and CSS

 This example shows how to use custom javascript and CSS in your application.
+It is compatible with SQLPage v0.7.3 and above.

 It integrates a simple [react](https://reactjs.org/) component and loads it with properties coming from a SQL query.